ltw-webdev-1/sections/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit to Canvas using Markbot.

+---
+---

+## Optional challenges

+*These challenges are here if you’d like to try a little more work—they are for extra experience and learning.
+They are completely optional and not graded.
+Show them to me if you’d like—I’d love to see them.*

+1. Add second section row with two images and some text, following this layout:

+    ```
+    [ image ]  text  [ image ]
+    ```

+2. Add a third section row with one image and text, but reverse order to the first row; follow this layout:

+    ```
+    text  [ image ]
+    ```